jeremyworsfold/academic-kickstart/content/pss/_index.md

   image: ""
 ---

-These talks happen on teams at 10:15am on Thursdays
+PSS is a student led seminar series on topics in Mathematics.
+The styles and subjects vary greatly, as you can probably tell from the list of talks below.
+Due to the ongoing pandemic, these talks happen on Microsoft Teams at 10:15am on Thursdays.